Who Is Kylie Minogue?

 Our journey is kicking off once more!
 The Golden Era is upon us!

-I am so looking forward to this new part of the journey and travelling there with Ms Minogue and the forthcoming album and tour.
-It’s my mission to get to see her live!
+I am so looking forward to this new part of the journey and travelling there with the Golden Ms Minogue whilst finally getting the chance to go and see her live!

 Make the time and watch all Kylie’s videos from the past 30 years…